Here's a great Introduction to Targeted Grazing from the California Wool Growers Association (CWGA)

 Broom.

-Goats and grazing animals have been used for countless years as land
+Goats and sheep have been used for countless years as land

 management tools and are a popular alternative to the conventions of mowing, disking, and burning.
 Managed Grazing takes